All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound Plus Metformin

 Metformin is sometimes added to GLP-1 therapy for patients with insulin resistance or prediabetes.
 The combination is well-tolerated and may provide a modest additional weight loss benefit (1 to 3% beyond Zepbound alone).
-However, both medications can cause GI side effects, so the combination may increase nausea and diarrhea in the early weeks.
+But both medications can cause GI side effects, so the combination may increase nausea and diarrhea in the early weeks.

 Zepbound Plus Contrave

-Some providers prescribe Contrave (naltrexone/bupropion) alongside GLP-1 medications for patients who struggle with emotional eating or food addiction patterns that the GLP-1 does not fully address.
+Some providers prescribe Contrave (naltrexone/bupropion) alongside GLP-1 medications for patients who struggle with emotional eating or food addiction patterns that the GLP-1 doesn't fully address.
 Contrave works on different brain pathways (opioid and dopamine systems) and may complement GLP-1 therapy for select patients.
 This combination is off-label and should only be used under close provider supervision.

 Sequential Therapy